7 - 8 October 2017

 | Event finish

 There information point, open from 22:30, will be taking on the night registrations and issuing replacement rider numbers to those that need it.

 You don't need to check in, so if you have everything you need, we recommend arriving no earlier than 23:30.

-On the night, one of our marshals will give you an OS folded map of route, showing mile markers and rest stop locations.
+On the night, one of our marshals will give you an OS folded map of the route showing mile markers and rest stop locations.

 The roads you’ll ride on will be open to traffic.
-Make sure you read our Rules of the Road leaflet, which will be posted out to you with your riders pack.
+Help keep everyone safe by reading our Rules of the Road leaflet, which will be posted to you with your rider number.

 - Wear your helmet

 - Use a bike light on the front and back of your bike - this is the law and you will not be able to take part without them